kushalprasadjoshi/programming-in-c/README.md

 ---

 ## 📜 License
-**All Rights Reserved**
-This repository is for personal, educational, and non-commercial use only.
-Modifying, distributing, or using this content for commercial purposes is strictly prohibited without explicit permission.
-Please refer to the [LICENSE](LICENSE) file for further details.
+This repository is licensed under the [MIT License](LICENSE).
+You are free to use, modify, and distribute the code, provided that the original copyright notice and license text are included in all copies or substantial portions of the Software.

 ---